AICC/CMI-5_Spec_Current/cmi5_coursestructure.md

 <a name="scope"/>
 ## 1.1 Scope

-The scope of this specification is limited to following:
+The scope of this specification is limited to the following:
 * LMS Course Structure Import/Export
-* LMS course definition as it pertains to runtime data used by Learning Activities.
+* LMS Course Definition as it pertains to runtime data used by AUs.

 <a name="references"/>